supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 ### Create IAM Roles & Attach Policies

-Roles could be prefixed with your username to ensure uniquness
+Roles could be prefixed with your username to ensure uniquness.
+The former names are references back to the basecamp CDP instructions & how those IAM roles were named.
+Those names did not map to the fields in the CDP console directly, so I've changed the role names to make the UI steps easier on you, dear reader.

 * `assumer-instance-role` _(formerly known as id-broker-role)_
   * Attach policy `idbroker-assume-role-policy`